xuefei-yan/xuefei-yan.github.io/_pages/en.md

 ### External

 **The Graduate Innovation Project “Excellent Cultivation Plan”**, ¥8,000, _PI_, 2024-2026
-- Project title: _The Temporal Structure of Digital Media Embedded in Daily Life from the Perspective of Social Acceleration_ (PI: Cheng-Jun Wang)
+- Project title: _The Temporal Structure of Digital Media Embedded in Daily Life from the Perspective of Social Acceleration_

 **National Science Foundation**, ¥200,000, _Student Research Fellow_, 2022–2026
 - Project title: _Computational Narrative Research on Chinese Stories and Voice in the Digital Media Era_ (PI: Cheng-Jun Wang)